WHO-GMP certified EU-GMP partners ISO 9001:2015 49+ export markets Since 2002

 National oncology shortage

-Docetaxel, paclitaxel, oxaliplatin, gemcitabine and cisplatin have all had multi-month UK shortages in recent years.
-When the licensed UK pack is out, an unlicensed equivalent from an Indian WHO-GMP facility — with an MHRA specials importer pulling it in — keeps chemotherapy lists running.
+Docetaxel, paclitaxel, oxaliplatin, gemcitabine, cisplatin and bortezomib (the canonical multiple-myeloma shortage register example) have all had multi-month UK shortages in recent years.
+When the licensed UK pack is out, an unlicensed equivalent from an Indian WHO-GMP facility, with an MHRA specials importer pulling it in, keeps chemotherapy lists running.

 Oncology molecule list →